Adaminaby

 Where can my children go for school or preschool?

-+The local Adaminaby Public School is many parents' choice.
-It covers Kindy - Year 6.
++The local Adaminaby Public School covers Kindy - Year 6.
 There is a school bus for out-of-towners.

-There are also several primary schools in Cooma, including the Catholic and Christian schools.
-A school bus runs between Adaminaby & Cooma, along the Snowy Mountains Hwy.
+There are several primary schools in Cooma, including public schools, a Catholic school, a Steiner school and an independent Christian school.
+A school bus runs between Adaminaby & Cooma along the Snowy Mountains Hwy, and from Shannons Flat to Cooma.

-There is an active playgroup in Adaminaby, as well as preschools in Cooma.
+There is a playgroup in Adaminaby & preschools in Cooma.

 -